Tenor horn: Construction

+Mouthpiece

+The tenor horn uses a small mouthpiece, usually with a deep funnel-shaped cup similar to an orchestral horn mouthpiece.
+The rim diameter, ranging from 18 to 19.5 mm, is wider than an orchestral horn mouthpiece, and about halfway between cornet and baritone mouthpieces.

 Performance

 The standard instrumentation of the British brass band has three tenor horn parts: solo, first, and second.
 The section usually plays as part of the alto and tenor lines in the middle of the band, with the solo horn part having occasional solo passages.
 Historically, the tenor horn has gained little recognition as a solo instrument in its own right.
 This has been gradually improving since the late 20th century.
 The instrument's timbre, with a relatively soft attack and mellow sound, aids it in its ability to blend into the overall band sound.

 Range

 The nominal range of the tenor horn (expressed in concert pitch) is from A_{2} an octave and a minor third below middle C to E♭_{5} an octave and a minor third above middle C, although experienced players can reach higher than this.
-Since the tenor horn is a whole-bore brass instrument, the fundamental pitches, or pedal tones, are available from E♭_{2} to as low as A_{1} but are seldom called for in band parts or solo repertoire.
+Since the tenor horn is a whole-bore brass instrument, the fundamental pitches, or pedal tones, are available from E♭_{2} to as low as A_{1} but are seldom called for.